dmalhotra/CSBQ/README.md

 make && ./bin/demo1-geometry && paraview vis/ring.pvtu
 ```

-For slender-body numerical implementations in MATLAB, see `SBT/` directory.

 ### Overview:

-This is a header-only C++ library, you only need to `#include <csbq.hpp>` in your code.
+This is a header-only C++ library: you only need to `#include <csbq.hpp>` in your code.
 It relies on the [SCTL](https://github.com/dmalhotra/SCTL) library (included as a submodule) and the path to `sctl.hpp` must be provided to the C++ compiler.
 The included Makefile may be used as a template for new projects.
 Everything is contained within `sctl::` namespace.
 Demo codes for learning to use the library are provided in `tutorial/`.
 Precomputed quadrature tables for Laplace and Stokes kernels and some geometry files are provided in `data/`.
 Test codes used to generate the results in the paper are provided in `test/`, along with SLURM scripts in `scripts/`.

+For slender-body numerical implementations in MATLAB, see `SBT/` directory.

 ### Citing this work